FabEdge/fabedge/README.md

 · Scan the QR code to join WeChat Group

 <img src="docs/images/wechat-group-qr-code.jpg" alt="wechat-group" style="width: 20%"/>

+## Contributing

+If you're interested in being a contributor and want to get involved in developing the FabEdge code, please see [CONTRIBUTING](./CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+Please make sure to read and observe our [Code of Conduct](https://github.com/FabEdge/fabedge/blob/main/CODE_OF_CONDUCT.md).

 ## License
 FabEdge is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/FabEdge/fabedge/blob/main/LICENSE) file for details.